matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 [Rich] We don't have reified environments, we would have to add them.
 And then so how do you get them around?

-[Audience member] Ya, but [???] build tools [???] leiningen
+[Audience member] Ya, but [inaudible] build tools [inaudible] leiningen

 [Rich] Yeah but they are still a reified part of the execution environment.

 [Audience member] Ya kind of.

+[Rich] Yeah, kind of, definitely.

-Yes this concept of the language, but it's not really like you can take an environment and pass it around in the language
+[Audience member] Yes this concept of the language, but it's not really like you can take an environment and pass it around in the language.

 [Rich] No but it's happening in the runtime on your behalf.
 We're not, I mean, Clojure has decided way, way, way back there was not gonna have an extra argument to every function which is going to be extra stuff, for me, to use for stuff like that.
 So we don't have that, and we call through things we don't control.
 It's very difficult to do that, without a bottom-up kind of support for it.
-Maybe there's some hybrid in between what you're saying, I mean, maybe I don't understand what you speak of, but that was my understanding of it.
+Maybe there's some hybrid in between what you're saying, I mean, maybe I don't understand Newspeak well, but that was my understanding of it.

-[Audience member] Probably could start custom pilots when deciding platform to target for a specific build, and just [inaudible]
+[Audience member] Probably could start custom pilots when deciding platform to target for a specific build, and just comile it then.

 [Rich] I don't know - if you could prototype it - I'm not gonna.

-### Question 13 - Interop Opportunity?
+### Question 13 - Will #ints help with interop?
 [Time 1:14:40]

-[Audience member] Does the hashtag ints vector type thing found a new way of writing the to-array of ints pass for all those interop forms?
+[Audience member] Does the hashtag ints vector type thing become the new way of writing the to-array of ints pass for all those interop forms?

 [Rich] Wow, I hope so.
 That's really [inaudible] right now, right?

-### Question 14 - [inaudible]
+### Question 14 - Follow up to Question 13
 [Time 1:14:58]

-[Audience member] the [inaudible]
+[Audience member] For read time [inaudible] not for everything

 [Rich] That depends, right?
 Depends on whether or not it's something that the compiler has decided to also understand.
 It's an orthogonal question whether or not the compiler will understand how it is.
 If the compiler does, it may actually allow you to say something else in code.